Justin Packshaw: Early life

 Packshaw was born on 13 March 1965 in London.
 He was raised in Malta where he attended St Edward's College before returning to the United Kingdom in 1975 to finish his schooling at Sandroyd School and Woolverstone Hall.
 He completed a Master's in Business Administration at the University of Edinburgh in 1993.

-Career
+Business & Career

 Packshaw served in the British Army for eight years, attending the Royal Military Academy Sandhurst in 1985 before being commissioned into the 4th/7th Royal Dragoon Guards where he served in BAOR, Cyprus, Brunei and the first Gulf War.
 He was Equerry to HRH The Duchess of Kent in 1992.
+He served as an Officer in the British Army Reserves after leaving the Regular Army from 1993 until 2014.

 He is a director of De Roemer, a luxury jewellery brand he co-founded with his wife, Tamsin de Roemer, in 2008.
-He is also chairman of travel company Joro Experiences.
+He is also Partner & Chairman of travel company Joro Experiences.
 Packshaw also delivers talks worldwide to businesses, corporations and schools on topics around achievement, leadership, and adaptability, including a 2014 TEDx talk at the London School of Economics.